kptdev/kpt/docs/README.md

   5. it **supports programmatic modification**
       * develop CLIs and UIs for working with configuration rather than using `vim`

-  6. it **supports customizing generated Resources** so the Templates don't need to be modified
+  6. it **supports customizing generated resources** so the templates don't need to be modified
-      * artifacts generated from Templates or DSLs may be modified directly, and then merged when they are regenerated to keep the modifications.
+      * artifacts generated from templates or DSLs may be modified directly, and then merged when they are regenerated to keep the modifications.

-  7. it **supports display in UI and tools** which use either OpenAPI or the yaml/json directly.
+  7. it **supports display in UI and tools** which use either OpenAPI or the YAML/JSON directly.

-#### **Q: Isn't writing yaml hard?**
+#### **Q: Isn't writing YAML hard?**

 A: `kpt` offers a collection of utilities which enable working with configuration programmatically to simplify the experience.
-Using `vi` to edit yaml should be necessary only for bootstrapping, and the common cases should use [setters] or [functions] to generate or modify yaml configuration.
+Using `vi` to edit YAML should be necessary only for bootstrapping, and the common cases should use [setters] or [functions] to generate or modify YAML configuration.

-#### **Q: I really like DSL / Templating solution X.  Can I use it with `kpt`?**
+#### **Q: I really like DSL / templating solution X.  Can I use it with `kpt`?**

-A: Yes. `kpt` supports plugging in solutions which generate or manipulate configuration, e.g. from DSLs and Templates.
+A: Yes. `kpt` supports plugging in solutions which generate or manipulate configuration, e.g. from DSLs and templates.
 This may be performed using [functions].
 The generated output may be modified directly, and merged when regenerated.

 #### **Q: I want to write high-level abstractions like CRDs, but on the client-side.
 Can I do this with `kpt`?**